NixOS/nix.dev/source/tutorials/declarative-and-reproducible-developer-environments.rst

 This is the quickest approach to getting started with Nix:

-- single command to invoke it via ``nix-shell``
+- use single command to invoke it via ``nix-shell``
-- works across different operating systems (Linux / MacOS)
+- it works across different operating systems (Linux / MacOS)
-- share the exact same environment with all developers
+- you share the exact same environment with all developers

 Developer environments allow you to: